maccana/maccana.github.io/readme.md

 Xeon is the best onepage site template available completely powered by Twitter Bootstrap 3.0 and prefect for any small business company.
 Key features

-Twitter Bootstrap 3.0
+Twitter Bootstrap 3.0,
-Valid HTML5 & CSS3
+Valid HTML5 & CSS3,
-FontAwesome Icons
+FontAwesome Icons,
-Ajax Contact Form
+Ajax Contact Form,
 Portfolio and Pricing Table

 Find it here: